 1. Pupford Freeze Dried Chicken Training Treats

-- Mess-free freeze-dried texture: Keeps hands and pouches clean during training
+- Mess-free freeze-dried texture keeps hands and pockets clean

-Compared to typical multi-ingredient treats, this product prioritizes simplicity and health.
-The tradeoff is a more basic flavor profile, which may not appeal to every dog.
+Compared to typical multi-ingredient treats, Pupford prioritizes simplicity and cleanliness.
+The main tradeoff is a more limited flavor profile, which may not appeal to every dog.

 - Only two ingredients